Verifying Procedural Programs via Constrained Rewriting Induction: Transforming Imperative Programs into LCTRSs

 \begin{example} Optimizing the LCTRS from \exshort\ref{exa:fact1 cnt 1}, we obtain:

 \end{example}

-\myparagraph{Differences to older work} In contrast to existing transformations to integer TRSs (e.g.~\cite{fal:kap:09,fal:kap:sin:11,fur:nis:sak:kus:sak:08}), we do not consider \emph{basic blocks}, but simply create rules for every statement; this gives no substantial difference after the simplification step.
-Additionally, the $\ret{f}$ symbol is new in this work: in~\cite{fal:kap:09,fal:kap:sin:11} the corresponding statement was simply omitted (as its focus was on \emph{termination}), while in~\cite{fur:nis:sak:kus:sak:08} the final term reduces directly to the return-value, e.g.~$\symb{u}_4(x,z) \to z + x~\constraint{x \leq \nul}$.
+\myparagraph{Differences to older work} In contrast to existing transformations to integer TRSs (e.g.~\cite{fal:kap:09,fal:kap:sin:11,fur:nis:sak:kus:sak:08}), we do not consider \emph{basic blocks}, but simply create rules for every statement; this gives no substan\-tial difference after optimization.
+Additionally, $\ret{f}$ is new here: in the work by Falke et al, the return statement is omitted, as they focus on \emph{termination}, while in~\cite{fur:nis:sak:kus:sak:08} the final term reduces directly to the return-value, e.g.~$\symb{u}_4(x,z) \to z + x~\constraint{x \leq \nul}$.